 M. G. Leonard is an award-winning, bestselling writer of children’s books.
-Her Beetle Boy books have sold in forty countries and she is currently writing the screenplay for a TV series based on the trilogy.
+Her books have been translated into over forty languages and she is currently writing the screenplay for a TV series based on the Beetle Boy trilogy.
 She and her beetles have appeared on Blue Peter, Springwatch Unsprung, Countryfile, Meet the Author with James Naughtie, Sky News, and featured in the BBC documentary, The Bug Couple.
 Her newest project is Adventures on Trains.

 Maya lives in Brighton with her husband, two sons and pet beetles.
 She spent her early career in the music industry running Setanta Records, an independent record label and managing bands, most notably The Divine Comedy.
 After leaving the music industry, she trained as an actor, dabbling in directing and producing as well as performing, before becoming a digital producer for Shakespeare’s Globe, the Royal Opera House, the National Theatre and Harry Potter West End.

 A NOTE FROM THE AUTHOR